akhileshwar1/test/Explanation.md

           let's say that company 1 and student 1 rank each other at the starting index of their lists, the priority score at cell matrix[1][1] would then be                 1+1=2.

 * Code: It starts with the outer loop that goes through all the company's lists.
 For every number coming out of list, we find the corresponding student list and see where that particular company ranks for that student.
-We then add the company's rank + student's rank and store it in matrix[i][j].
+We then add the company's rank in student's list+ student's rank in company's list and store it in matrix[i][j].